dbunin/website-builder/README.md

 The Website builder is a React-based project that empowers users to create landing pages with ease.
 Users can add container elements, text, and images to their pages, then modify the appearance using a sidebar widget.
 While the current styling functionalities are somewhat limited, the project is actively working towards supporting flex and grid layouts.

+Benefits of the approach:

+- As I am not implementing any positioning logic, the canvas view would be the same as how it would look like in the end-product.
+- Adding new features would be just extending the rendering logic with new css values.
+- Possible to add animations and background effects just by adding predefined classes.

 ![Alt text](./resources/app.jpg?raw=true "Screenshot of the app")

 ## Technologies Used